Glennville in Kern County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in this topic list: Notable Places.
 In addition, it is included in the California Historical Landmarks, and the Native Sons/Daughters of the Golden West series lists.
 A significant historical month for this entry is December 1875.

 Location.
 35° 44.163′ N, 118° 43.212′ W. Marker is in Glennville, California, in Kern County.
-Marker is at the intersection of Jacks Valley Road and White River Road, on the right when traveling west on Jacks Valley Road.
+It is at the intersection of Jacks Valley Road and White River Road, on the right when traveling west on Jacks Valley Road.
 Marker is located 1.1 miles west of Glennville.
 Touch for map.
 Marker is in this post office area: Glennville CA 93226, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Glennville Adobe (approx. 1.3 miles away); Lynn’s Bull Road (approx. 1.6 miles away); Woody (approx. 6.8 miles away); Joseph Weringer, Sr. (approx. 6.8 miles away); Tailholt (approx. 8.7 miles away); California Hot Springs (approx. 10.4 miles away); Granite Station (approx. 11½ miles away); Mountain House (approx. 12.1 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies: Glennville Adobe (approx. 1.3 miles away); Lynn’s Bull Road (approx. 1.6 miles away); Woody (approx. 6.8 miles away); Joseph Weringer, Sr. (approx. 6.8 miles away); Tailholt (approx. 8.7 miles away); California Hot Springs (approx. 10.4 miles away); Granite Station (approx. 11½ miles away); Mountain House (approx. 12.1 miles away).
 Touch for a list and map of all markers in Glennville.

 Regarding Lavers Crossing.
 This site was designated California Historical Landmark No. 672 on February 16, 1959.